serval-uni-lu/urs_phase_transitions/README.md

 ## RQk

-The `RQk_graphs` folders contain a `run.py` script used to create graphs from the data in the respective `data` folder.
+The `RQk_graphs` folders contain a python scripts used to create graphs from the data in the respective `csv` folders.

 ## Community